 Herman’s Three Stages Of Recovery :

-The psychologist and expert on trauma, Judith Herman, has identified three key stages that it is necessary for those who suffered childhood trauma and subsequently developed posttraumatic stress disorder (PTSD) [now sometimes referred to as complex PTSD] to pass through on their journey to recovery.
+The psychologist and expert on trauma, Judith Herman, has identified three key stages that it is necessary for those who suffered childhood trauma and subsequently developed complex posttraumatic stress disorder (PTSD) to pass through on our mutual, yet unique, journies to recovery.
 I have summarized these three stages below :

 STAGE ONE :